bml-research/data_analysis_bml/install/data_01_install.md

 ![Pic](./pics/fig04.png)
 *<sub>Figure 4.
 Formulas are Dutch</sub>*

-Set Language & Region to English in the general settings of your Mac OS.
+Set Language & Region to English in the system settings of your Mac OS.

 Here you can change your region settings.
-Set to United States.
+Set the region to United States.

 ![Pic](./pics/fig05.png)
 *<sub>Figure 5.
 Change regional settings.</sub>*